Home

 A. Because they’re cool and go “choo-choo”!

-Seriously, trains are a part of what built America, a romantic connection to our past.
-While railroading is still a big part of our shipping economy, the “golden age” of railroading is long gone.
-Model railroading helps us to maintain that connection, while allowing us to express ourselves in various ways through the myriad aspects that make up the hobby.
+Seriously, trains are an important and romantic reflection of America's history and westward expansion.
+While freight railroads still play a major part in our shipping economy, and Amtrak successfully serves those who want to avoid the hassles of flying, the “golden age” of passenger trains is long gone.
+Model railroading helps us to maintain that romantic connection, while allowing us to express ourselves in various ways through the myriad aspects of the hobby and its enjoyable community.

 Vendor - Exhibitor Questions